lamberta/devkit-doc/guides/using-git.md

 2. Check the repository:branch *from* and *to* (to change these, click __Change Commits__).
 3. Preview.
 4. Click __Send Pull Request__

+After your pull request has been accepted and merged, delete the feature branch from the remote to cut down the clutter:

+`$ git push origin --delete myfeature`

 #### See also: